Judging the Game

 ...or making it your way.

 As written, the Costumed Adventurer Simulation Engine is designed with customization in mind.
-There are optional rules for the handling of numerous situations in the game, which means that one group of players using the CASE may not be playing precisely the same game as others.
+There are optional rules for the handling of numerous situations in the game, which means that one group of players using the CASE may not be playing the exact same game as others.
 And that's fine, because it stands to reason that differing timelines might function under somewhat different physics.

 For instance, everyone should know whether their characters only use primary abilities or if they may split those abilities into secondary scores, which fatigue system if any is in use, whether damage is rolled on each attack or assumed to always be the same, and whether or not one or more power paths are not to be allowed when generating characters.
 You know, all the rules through which their timeline functions.